Object API

 Note

-If multiple subclasses of APIObject are created with the same API version and kind the first one registered will be used.
+If multiple subclasses of APIObject are created with the same API version and kind the last one registered will be used.
+This allows you to create your own subclasses of core objects or objects returned by new_class.

 Interoperability with other libraries